WDI-SEA/express-apis-darksky/readme.md

 `npm install simple-geocoder`

+**NOTE Dec 2019: simple-geocoder looks like it may have stopped being updated.**
+[node-open-geocoder](https://www.npmjs.com/package/node-open-geocoder) may be a possible alternative.

 #### 4. Require Geocoder in index.js

 This is the package we're going to use to figure out latitude-longitude coordinates for the location or address the user typed.
 Check out the [documentation for simple-geocoder](https://www.npmjs.com/package/simple-geocoder).